Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 You can also delete or get a notification channel, etc. Please refer to [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html) for more notification channel related APIs.

-One thing to keep in mind is you cannot change the behavior of a created notification channel, read more about these at [Android Notification Channel Document](https://developer.android.com/training/notify-user/channels).
+Once you create a notification channel, you cannot change the behavior of it, read more at [Android Notification Channel Document](https://developer.android.com/training/notify-user/channels).

-On devices which is lower than Android 8.0, this package emulates this behavior by applying properties on notification channels like `Importance` to individual notifications.
+On devices which are lower than Android 8.0, this package emulates the same behavior by applying properties on notification channels like `Importance` to individual notifications.

 ## Manage notifications